Save Lee Point

 The natural beauty and biodiversity at Lee Point is under threat.

-Sign the petition calling on the (two) shareholder ministers of DHA to intervene, stop the defence housing project at Lee Point and relocate it to a more suitable area.
+Sign the petition : this NEW petition calls on the (two) shareholder ministers of DHA to intervene, stop the defence housing project at Lee Point and relocate it to a more suitable area.

 Lee Point corridor needs protecting if Gouldian Finches and other threatened species are going to increase in number.

 The destruction of Lee Point Corridor by government is not OK.
 Darwin needs sustainable development not an urban sprawl.

 Stage 1 (out of a total of 8) has already been destroyed.
 Planning for Lee Point explains why we need a comprehensive Area Plan for the whole of Lee Point by the NT Planning Commission before any significant development should be allowed.
 Government is subsidising an urban sprawl at Lee Point that destroys some of the last intact tropical habitat in Darwin and compromises the tourism industry.
 Who is benefiting from this?
 The Lee Point housing development is controversial...
 Read more

 Lee Point is an irreplaceable asset that contains over half of Casuarina Coastal Reserve (CCR).
 CCR attracts over one million visits each year because of its natural beauty and rich biodiversity.
 Friends of Lee Point (FLP) is a non-profit Darwin community based group seeking to protect the Lee Point environment and our quality of life.

 The Lee Point Area Plan approved in 2015 (without NT Planning Commission involvement) allows housing at Lee Point.
 This Plan is focused on the disused Defence land.
 Defence Housing Australia (DHA) which is wholly owned by the Australian Government has proposed a development (see below) to house thousands of people at Lee Point.